cerner/terra-toolkit-boneyard/docs/TerraVerboseReporter.md

 ## Report Format

 This is how the generated log file looks:
-* The name of the log file will be terra-verbose-results.json
+* The name of the log file will be name of the repo running it <repoName>.json(eg:terra-toolkit-boneyard.json)
 ```
 {
   "StartDate": "4/28/2020, 10:08:49 AM",